andreas-kupries/aktive/doc-internal/spec-language.md

 optional.
 When specified the behaviour of the system is the same as for the image state.

-All the commands providing C code fragments take an arbitrary, but even number of additional arguments, as a means of driving code templating.
+All the commands providing C code fragments take an arbitrary, but even number of additional arguments, as a means of last-minute templating.
 The generator replaces all occurences of the key in each KEY/VALUE pair with the corresponding value.

+The basic templating is done by means of named code blocks created via `def`.
+Each such code block `foo` can be inserted into any other code block defined after it by means of the placeholder `@@foo@@`.

+Note that for an operator specification using variables each variable is also available as a code block of the same name.

+When using both code blocks and last-minute templating the code blocks are inserted first, before the keys from the last-minute templating.

 ###### `FIELDS`, `RFIELDS`